hnryjmes/100-days-of-code/README.md

 1. DAY 58.
 Making a Hacker News clone through test-driven development in vanilla JS!
 Trying to make a mental model of when the fetch requests to the APIs should run, how to make the page load quicker...
 I almost feel like a real web developer, lol. #100DaysOfCode

+1. DAY 59.
+Day one of ten of our two-week engineering project at @makersacademy.
+Building a Facebook clone using Ruby on Rails.
+First step: get familiar with Rails, get familiar with the project directory.
+This will be our last team project before final projects! #100DaysOfCode

 1.